fitnr/taft/readme.md

 Generate static html files from Handlebars files with YAML front matter.

 Intended as a pandoc-like tool for building a simple page, or even for generating basic static websites.
+Taft is lightning fast and simple to use.

 ## command line